2001 Japan Airlines mid-air incident

-The incident was attributed to errors made by Air Traffic Controller (ATC) trainee Hideki Hachitani (蜂谷 秀樹, Hachitani Hideki) and trainee supervisor Yasuko Momii (籾井 康子, Momii Yasuko).
+The incident was attributed to errors made by air traffic controller (ATC) trainee Hideki Hachitani (蜂谷 秀樹, Hachitani Hideki) and trainee supervisor Yasuko Momii (籾井 康子, Momii Yasuko).
 The incident caused Japanese authorities to call upon the International Civil Aviation Organization (ICAO) to take measures to prevent similar incidents from occurring.

 Flight information

+Boeing aircraft and crew

-The Boeing 747-446 Domestic, registration JA8904, was operating Flight 907 from Tokyo Haneda International Airport to Naha Airport with 411 passengers and 16 crew.
+The Boeing 747-446 Domestic, registered as JA8904 (First flew and Delivered to Japan Airlines in 1992), was operating Flight 907 from Tokyo Haneda International Airport to Naha Airport with 411 passengers and 16 crew.
 The flight departed Haneda airport at 15:36 local time.
 Flight 907 was commanded by 40-year-old pilot Makoto Watanabe (渡辺 誠, Watanabe Makoto).

+McDonnell Douglas aircraft and crew

-The McDonnell Douglas DC-10-40, registration JA8546, was operating Flight 958 from Gimhae International Airport to Narita International Airport with 237 passengers and 13 crew.
+The McDonnell Douglas DC-10-40, registered as JA8546 (First flew in 1980, and delivered to Japan Airlines in 1981), was operating Flight 958 from Gimhae International Airport to Narita International Airport with 237 passengers and 13 crew.
 Flight 958 was commanded by 45-year-old pilot Tatsuyuki Akazawa (赤沢 達幸, Akazawa Tatsuyuki).

 According to the flight plan, both aircraft were supposed to pass each other while 2000 ft apart.